 Highlights of the FAA’s Drone Advisory Committee meeting

 Yesterday, the Federal Aviation Administration (FAA) had its last Drone Advisory Committee meeting for 2020.
-Because of the ongoing pandemic, the FAA decided to make it a virtual event on Zoom this time.
+Because of the ongoing coronavirus pandemic, the FAA decided to make it a virtual event on Zoom this time.
 Here are some of the highlights of the event.

 Highlights of the FAA’s Drone Advisory Committee meeting